 Dr. Alina Turner

-Dr. Alina Turner is the CEO & Co-Founder of HelpSeeker, a social enterprise dedicated to connecting people with social resources.
+Dr. Alina Turner is the Co-President & Co-Founder of HelpSeeker, a social enterprise harnessing tech innovation for the greater social good.
 She is recognized as a leading researcher and thinker on social issues with proven implementation results.

 Want more webinars like this?